moliver28/research-handbook/content/handbook/enterprise-data/contributing-to-the-data-team-project/_index.md

 2. Confidential issues

 When working on a confidential issue, you may notice that you can't create an MR directly in the project.
-Instead, you're only able to create a fork.
+Instead, you're only presented with the option to create your branch and MR in a fork

 <img src="confidential-issue-mr.png" alt="Confidential issue MR" width="900"/>

 However, you can still create a branch within the project for your work.
 To do this, click on 'Code' in the left sidebar, then select 'Branches'.

 <img src="branches.png" alt="Branches" width="250"/>

 From there, click on the 'New branch' button to begin the process of creating your branch.

 <img src="create-branch.png" alt="Create branch" width="900"/>